 Overrides

-Use an overrides file to customize your OpenAPI, AsyncAPI, OpenRPC, or gRPC definition without modifying the original spec.
+Use an overrides file to customize your OpenAPI, AsyncAPI, or OpenRPC definition without modifying the original spec.
 This is useful when:

 • Your API specification is auto-generated from server code